jjvanzon/Circular-Language-Spec/broader-view/semantic-modeling/artificial-intelligence-natural-language-neural-networks-object-algebra.md

 -----

 Consider this for object algebra:
-< I have to define a system that returns  every possible
+< I might define a system that returns  every possible
 tie-together of objects. > I SHOULD REALLY CONSIDER THIS.

 -----